Pokwang: Personal life

 In 1993, Pokwang married a Japanese national who she had met while she was working abroad in Japan.
-The union had a son, who later died due to a congential brain ailment.
+The union had a son, Shin, who later died due to a congenital brain ailment.
 The couple had become estranged for over a decade.
 In 2009, after 16 years, Subong's ex-husband contacted her in an effort to reconcile after he found out he had cancer.
 He also requested to view the grave of his son, to which Pokwang replied "He has forgiven you, he's an angel now.".

 In 1996, she entered into another relationship again with a Japanese partner.
 Though they did not marry, the union had a daughter, Ria Mae (born 1996).
-Pokwang has since not spoken to her daughter's father, but harbors no ill will toward him, stating she is open to her daughter one days meeting with him.
-He found out about Pokwang's celebrity status via mutual friend and through international media channels.
+Pokwang has since not spoken to her daughter's father, but harbors no ill will toward him, stating she is open to her daughter one day meeting with him.
+He found out about Pokwang's celebrity status via a mutual friend and through international media channels.
 In May 2014, Pokwang re-established contact with Ria Mae's father, who had since married and started a family, in an effort to have him appear at her debutante ball for her 18th birthday.

 Pokwang had a British suitor but in June 2013 it was reported that he decided not to pursue.
 Pokwang speculated that the reason for this was that she was "playing hard to get", but insists that she remains friends with the Briton.

 On 20 January 2015, Pokwang entered into a relationship with American actor Lee O'Brian, whom she worked with in the film Edsa Woolworth which was released in theaters in that same month.
 Subong became pregnant, but miscarried after three weeks.
 By September 2016, Subong had been introduced to O'Brian's relatives and the two began talking about marriage.
 Nuptial planning was delayed as Pokwang's priority at the time was her project Till I Met You.
 On June 16, 2017, Subong announced on Twitter that she was seven weeks pregnant with O'Brian's child.

 On 18 January 2018, Pokwang gave birth to her third child and her first with O'Brian, Malia, in Antipolo.
 Pokwang and O'Brien separated in November 2021, with Pokwang having custody over Malia.

+On April 8, 2024, the Bureau of Immigration deported Lee O’Brian and was included in the BI’s blacklist.
+Pokwang previously complained of financial abuse, intimidation and abandonment of their daughters Malia and Mae.
+She filed a deportation case against Lee in June, 2023.
+On December 12, 2023, Commissioner Norman G. Tansingco ruled the case on her favor.
+In early 2023, she kicked Lee out of their home and he moved on to someone new.